PEOPLE & HORSES

 THE JOURNEY BEGINS

-Hi, I’m Britta, registered counsellor, certified equine facilitated wellness professional, and author and I would like to invite you to your unique journey on which you will discover your horse, yourself, and your relationship completely new.
+Hi, I’m Britta, mediator, counsellor and coach for peaceful communication between people & horses.
+Let me invite you to start your unique journey on which you will discover your horse, yourself, and your relationship completely new.
 Where you create your own, authentic way of Peaceful Togetherness with your horse, without dominance and control, only based on trust, understanding and ease.
 It would be a pleasure to accompany you and your horse on this adventure, be it with my podcast, sessions, or courses.

 I WANT TO UNDERSTAND YOU